ba01ei/SimpleAutoLayout/README.md

 # Example

 Checkout the SimpleAutoLayoutExample folder.
 Run `pod install` and `open SimpleAutoLayoutExample.xcworkspace`, choose an iPhone simulator and run.
 Check example.png if you don't want to compile.

+# I'm still not 100% convinced..

+Also checkout SimpleAutoLayout.swift to see how few lines it takes.
+Because how SimpleAutoLayout library itself is simple short, simple, and straightforward, it's extremely easy to debug when something is unexpected.
+And the library itself is unlikely to cause any new complexity or issue.

+And also because of that, it's highly unlikely this is going to go out of maintenance.
+(Unless Apple discontinued Auto Layout completely)

+I've tried to quickly build a simple app in a few days (to be published to App Store in the future after more polishing) to make sure it really handles a lot of real world design examples that are rather complex.
+And with SimpleAutoLayout it can be down really fast.

+Some other Auto Layout syntax sugars are also cool, but this one allows you to handle most of the views with 1 view/line (even the `addSubview` call is handled by that 1 call).
+(For example, if you are placing a number of views horizontally, when you call goRight on each view you can also set the vertical alignment, width, height, etc in the same function call.)
+There's something nice about having all the layout attributes of one view in one place (or one line), e.g. you can easily comment out a view, or move it to a different file.